-As equity settled awards, Director DSUs are expensed in full on the date of grant and recognized in marketing, general and administrative expense in the consolidated statements of income.
+Director DSU awards are expensed in full on the date of grant and recognized in marketing, general and administrative expense in the consolidated statements of income.
+DSU awards under the 2014 Director DSU Plan are accounted for as equity-settled stock-based transactions.
+DSU awards under the 2021 Director DSU Plan are accounted for as cash-settled stock-based transactions with the related liability revalued to fair value at the end of each reporting period.
 Director DSUs have accompanying dividend equivalent rights, which are also expensed as earned in marketing, general and administrative expense.

-For the year ended December 31, 2020, the Company recorded Director DSU compensation charges of \$1,327 (2019 - \$1,073).
+For the year ended December 31, 2021, the Company recorded Director DSU compensation expense, net of fair value adjustments, of \$1,665 (2020 - \$1,327).